Friday, April 29, 2005

 Thursday, April 28, 2005

 The first fourteen years Tom and I were married we moved every two years or so.
 No particular reason--we weren't running from The Law or anything--we just moved a lot.
-And in the nightmare of moving all our heavy possessions over and over, there was one very, very good thing.
+And in the nightmare of moving all our heavy possessions, there was one very good thing.

-We kept releasing stuff we no longer loved owning.
+We kept releasing stuff we no longer loved.

-I mean, after all, who wants to carry and heave and lug junk you no longer like to a brand new home?
+After all, who wants to carry, heave and lug junk you no longer like to a brand new home?

 Fast-forward to our move here in 1993.
-Twelve years later we are still living in the same house which welcomed us to this state.
+Twelve years later, still, we're living in the same house that welcomed us.
 A house with three levels and lots of deep, dark cupboards in which to keep shoving more junk.
-I do love the fact that finally for the first time in my life I've lived in one house for more than 3 years and yet--and yet--there's this annoying ease with which to keep what we no longer love, but only like, simply because we have room to store it.
+It's wonderful we've lived in one home so long and yet?
+Oh, how simple to keep everything!

 What is this unholy grasp, this preoccupation we have with our stuff?